 Tenure/Tenure-Track Positions

-The Mathematics Department at the University of Maryland invites applications for two or more positions of tenure-track Assistant Professor, with an appointment beginning summer 2023.
-Statistics is an area of priority, but all areas of pure and applied Mathematics, as well as computational, theoretical, and applied Statistics will be considered.
+The Mathematics Department at the University of Maryland invites applications for one or more positions of tenure-track Assistant Professor, with an appointment beginning summer 2024.
+All areas of pure and applied Mathematics, as well as computational, theoretical, and applied Statistics will be considered.
 Applicants must present evidence of excellent accomplishments and promise in both research and teaching.
-Exceptional candidates will be considered for an appointment at a higher rank, including the Michael Brin Endowed Chair in Mathematics.
+Exceptional candidates will be considered for an appointment at a higher rank.

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs and activities, and admissions.